 After looking at the above reasons from those who have a problem with chess, we feel they are not valid enough to categorize the game as evil or so to speak.
 Here is why we think chess is a clean game:

 1. There is no Proof that the Game Directly Causes Harm

-Basing on the many “evidences” provided by those opposed to the game, there is none that directly links chess to a specific problem.
-For instance, when they say that the game is addictive and can prevent players from attending to important religious activities, it is not the game that stops them.
-In fact, a chase game can be paused at any stage.
+Based on the many “pieces of evidence” provided by those opposed to the game, there is none that directly links chess to a specific problem.
+For instance, when they say that the game is addictive and can prevent players from attending important religious activities, it is not the game that stops them.
+In fact, a chess game can be paused at any stage.

 2. Chess has Been around for a Very Long Time